 Your rheumatologist will tailor your treatment to your symptoms and the severity of your condition.
 There is no way of predicting exactly which treatment will work best for you.
+If you smoke, you should speak to your doctor about how to quit.
 Your doctor may need to trial several different treatments before finding the one that is right for you and may include: